Introduction

 Running a paid test is one of the smartest moves you can make when hiring a freelancer – especially if the role involves ownership, speed, or nuanced decision-making.

-Freelancer’s portfolio only shows what someone has done, not how they’ll work with you, in your environment, on your kind of problems.
+A freelancer's portfolio only shows what someone has done, not how they'll work with you, in your environment, on your kind of problems.
 A short, scoped, paid test gives you a live preview:

-- how they communicate,
+- How they communicate,

-- how they handle unclear inputs,
+- How they handle unclear inputs,

 - whether they ask smart questions,

-- if they meet deadlines,
+- If they meet deadlines,

-- if the quality matches what you need, etc.
+- If the quality matches what you need, etc.

 Since it's a paid task, you're respecting their time – which sets the tone for a professional working relationship right from the start.
 It also filters out the people just “shopping around” for projects.